-- How do we measure the efficiency of our program? - We want programs that run "fast" - But what do we mean by that? - One idea: use a stopwatch to see how long it takes - Is this a good method? - What is the stopwatch really measuring? - How long does this piece of code takes on this machine on this particular input. - Machine (and input) dependent - We want to evaluate our program's efficiency, not the machine's speed - Cannot make any general conclusions using this approach - Might not tell us how fast the program runs on different inputs/machines
+- How do we measure the efficiency of our program? - We want programs that run "fast" - How do measure? - One idea: use a stopwatch to see how long it takes - Is this a good method? - What is the stopwatch really measuring? - How long does this piece of code takes on this machine on this particular input - Machine (and input) dependent - We want to evaluate our program's efficiency, not the machine's speed - Cannot make any general conclusions using a stopwatch - Might not tell us how fast the program runs on different inputs/machines